Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition

-Under additional assumptions, the identified set is at most a singleton in each of the partitioning sets $\Theta _{-}\equiv \Theta \cap \{\rho \beta +\gamma <0\}$ and $\Theta _{+}\equiv \Theta \cap \{\rho \beta +\gamma >0\}$.\footnote{ The global inversion results we use are related to, but different from, those used by \citet{Komunjer2012}, \citet{LeeLewbel2013} and \citet{Chiapporietal2015}.
-Those authors use variations on a classical inversion result of Hadamard.
+Under additional assumptions, the identified set is at most a singleton in each of the partitioning sets $\Theta _{-}\equiv \Theta \cap \{\rho \beta +\gamma <0\}$ and $\Theta _{+}\equiv \Theta \cap \{\rho \beta +\gamma >0\}$.\footnote{ The global inversion results we use are related to, but different from, variations on a classic inversion result of Hadamard that has been used in the literature.
 In contrast, we employ results on the cardinality of the pre-image of a function, relying on less stringent assumptions.
-Specifically, while the classical Hadamard result requires that the image of the function be simply-connected (Theorem 6.2.8 of \citealp{KrantzParks2013}), the results we rely on do not.} Since $\Theta =\Theta _{-}\cup \Theta _{+}$, if the sign of $\rho _{0}\beta _{0}+\gamma _{0}$ is unknown, the identified set contains, at most, two elements.
-In the theorem that follows, we show global identification only for $\theta \in \Theta _{+}$, since arguments are mirrored for $\theta \in \Theta _{-}$.
+While the Hadamard result requires the image of the function to be simply-connected (Theorem 6.2.8 of \citealp{KrantzParks2013}), the results we rely on do not.}